kenluozhenyu/One_Click_Meteor_Shower/README.md

 The corresponding parameters are tuned with the full size images from Canon 5D III and Canon 6D.

 It works on a certain level however in my test result it shows some problems:
  1. **Missing detection**.
 Dim meteors, short meteors, or meteors closed to the Milkyway, are difficult to be detected.
-If adjusting the parameters to aggressive the stars/Milkyway will be too much for detecting a line within them.
+If adjusting the parameters too aggressive the stars/Milkyway will be too much for detecting a line within them.
  2. **False detection**.
 Planes, maybe satellites (but lucky they are dim), landscape objects could also be recognized as a line.
 The most critical problem is that if the photo image is rotated for some degrees for star-alignment propose, the original edge would show some line characters and would be detected as well.

 But I have to use this method first...

 For "Missing detection", a solution is to try to introduce a tool to allow manually select the meteor object position and record it. -- **TO DO #1**

 One more thing is to provide a tool to help to adjust the parameters.
 User can do some tuning according to their image.

 For "False detection", two alternatives: